 Artificial Intelligence (AI) is potentially the most powerful technology businesses have ever had access to.
 AI is not only transforming how businesses operate, but it is also transforming the services and products they offer to their customers.
-However, many see AI as risky or a leap of faith - something you go into not knowing the outcome.
-At Wyser, we know that high-performing organisations are those that adopt AI, who make time to prepare for change, have flexibility in their approach and make balanced risk-based judgements.
+However, many see AI as risky or a leap of faith - something you go into without knowing the outcome.
+At Wyser, we know that high-performing organisations are those that adopt AI, who make time to prepare for change, have flexibility in their approach and can make balanced risk-based judgements.

 Here are Wyser's key points to consider when preparing your business for AI:

 Access to the right data – Good data fuels good AI.
 Trained on the right data, machine-learning algorithms can do amazing things, such as see (Machine Vision), read (Natural Language Processing), speak (Natural Language Generation), and much more.
 However, while businesses have access to more data than ever before, that data is often not ready to feed AI applications.
 Businesses need to foster a culture where data assets are valued, defined, mapped, classified and well-governed.
 To assess which data is appropriate and optimum for an AI project, companies need good comprehensive metadata libraries.
-Metadata helps describe and define data and should include both technical and business detail.
-Good metadata catalogues describe data characteristics such as type, ownership, sensitivity, relationships, lineage, business definitions, quality and more.
+Metadata helps describe and define data and should include a combination of technical and business detail.
+Effective metadata catalogues describe data characteristics such as type, ownership, sensitivity, relationships, lineage, business definitions, quality and more.

 Ethical and governance frameworks – To combat unconscious bias, organisations should have clear ethical and governance frameworks in place to ensure that AI systems follow legal requirements.
 If you need guidance on what these frameworks entail, consult best practice guidelines, such as the Alan Turing Institute’s Understanding Artificial Intelligence Ethics and Safety.
-Biases in AI are often a result of the training data set, which may be skewed or favour certain attributes over others.
+Biases in AI are often a result of the provided training data set, which may be skewed or favour certain attributes over others.
 It is critical that any data selected to train and evolve your AI is continually checked and validated.
 It is equally important to validate AI results to ensure algorithms do not unintentionally favour one set of attributes over another.
 Thankfully, it is possible to use technology to help automatically identify bias and understand how an algorithm has utilised its training data.
 All of this is essential to creating fair AI.

 Take a strategic approach to AI deployment – It is vital that your AI initiatives align with your business goals and your technology strategy.
-Too many companies experiment with AI instead of first questioning how AI can help them tackle business challenges and uncover opportunities.
+Too many companies experiment with AI instead of first questioning and identifying how AI can help them tackle business challenges and uncover opportunities.
 In an ideal world, your business strategy should guide your data strategy, which in turn, should align with your AI strategy.
-Understand the purpose of AI for your business, and then develop the approach based on the goal.
+First understand the purpose of AI for your business, and then develop the approach based on the goal.